Can indoor plants improve air quality?

 Thanks in part to a NASA study in the 1980s, people started touting various plants for their abilities to cleanse the air of everything from “volatile organic compounds” to ozone to dust and spores.
 But that study examined the effects of plants in closed environments, without the leaks, windows and doors of a home.
 More recent research has found that even an abundant houseplant jungle has little effect on indoor air quality.

-So, as we face more wildfires from global heating and pollution as traffic starts up, how do we improve air quality in our homes?
+As we face more wildfires from global heating and pollution from traffic and industry, how do we improve air quality in our homes?

 Easy ways to improve indoor air quality